 The attributes field in SiLK Flow records describes characteristics about how the flow record was generated or about the packets that comprise the flow record.
 The ATTRIBUTES_LIST argument is similar to the HIGH_MASK_FLAGS_LIST argument to the --flags-all switch.
-ATTRIBUTES_LIST is a comma separated list of up to 8 HIGH_ATTRIBUTES/MASK_ATTRIBUTES pairs, where HIGH_ATTRIBUTES and MASK_ATTRIBUTES are strings of the characters S,T,C,F, and HIGH_ATTRIBUTES is a subset of MASK_ATTRIBUTES.
-As of SiLK 3.20.0, the symbol - is accepted and represents all attributes (STCF). rwfilter passes the record if, for any pair of attributes in the list, the attributes listed in HIGH_ATTRIBUTES are set and the remaining attributes in MASK_ATTRIBUTES are not-set.
-The valid attributes are:
+AT-TRIBUTES_LIST is a comma separated list of up to 8 HIGH_ATTRIBUTES/MASK_ATTRIBUTES pairs, where HIGH_ATTRIBUTES and MASK_ATTRIBUTES are strings of the characters S,T,C,F, and HIGH_ATTRIBUTES is a subset of MASK_ATTRIBUTES.
+As of SiLK 3.20.0, the symbol - is accepted and represents all attributes (STCF). rwfilter passes the record if, for any pair of attributes in the list, the attributes listed in HIGH_ATTRIBUTES are set and the remaining attributes in MASK_ATTRIBUTES are: